UEFA Women's Euro 1995 final

-The UEFA Women's Euro 1995 final was an association football match on 26 March 1995 at Fritz-Walter-Stadion in Kaiserslautern, Germany, to determine the winner of UEFA Women's Euro 1995.
+The final of UEFA Women's Euro 1995 was held on 26 March 1995 at Fritz-Walter-Stadion in Kaiserslautern, Germany.
+Germany won, beating Sweden 3-2.

 Background

 Germany

 Germany defeated England over 2-legged tie to reach the final.

 Sweden

 Sweden defeated Norway over 2-legged tie to reach the final.

 Match

 Summary

 Germany won a closely contested match against Sweden 3-2.